 Article 9, paragraph 1

-Article 9, paragraph 1 is technically contingent on the obligations under pillar I, and the adopted Directive 2003/4/EC on public access to environmental information (which includes provisions on access to justice).
-The role of the Information Commissioner (and his Scottish Counterpart) under the Freedom of Information Act (and the equivalent Scottish Act) provides the relevant review facility for environmental information.
+Article 9, paragraph 1 is technically contingent on the obligations under pillar I and the adopted Directive 2003/4/EC on public access to environmental information (which includes provisions on access to justice).
+The Directive provides for internal reconsideration of the acts or omissions of the public authority, and this requirement has been adopted in the EIRs.
+The role of the Information Commissioner provides the relevant facility for a review by an independent and impartial body established by law.
+The Information Commissioner examines complaints from members of the public who feel that their request for information has not been dealt with properly by the public authority.
+The First-tier Tribunal (Information Rights), Upper Tribunal and, ultimately, the Supreme Court give further and higher levels of appeal.

 Article 9, paragraph 2

-This paragraph is technically contingent on the obligations under Article 6, of the Convention and the adopted Directive 2003/35 on public participation in the drawing up of plans and programmes.
+This paragraph is technically contingent on the obligations under Article 6, of the Convention and the adopted Directive 2003/35/EC on public participation in the drawing up of plans and programmes (and successor EU legislation in Directives 2010/75/EU and 2011/92/EU).

 Under Article 9, paragraph 2 of the Convention, NGOs which promote environmental protection and which meet requirements under national law are deemed to have “sufficient interest” to engage in review procedures.
 In England, Wales and Northern Ireland, if the interest of an applicant is not direct or personal, but is a general or public interest, it will be for the courts to determine whether or not the applicant has standing in accordance with a number of factors including the level of public importance of the issues raised and the applicant’s relationship to those issues.
-S31(3) of the Senior Courts Act 1981 provides that the court shall not grant leave for application for judicial review, "unless it considers that the applicant has a sufficient interest in the matter to which the application relates".
+Section 31(3) of the Senior Courts Act 1981 and section 18(4) of the Judicature (Northern Ireland) Act 1978 provide that the court shall not grant leave for application for judicial review, "unless it considers that the applicant has a sufficient interest in the matter to which the application relates".
 In determining whether public interest groups or NGOs specifically have sufficient interest to bring a challenge, the court will consider a number of factors including the merits of the challenge, the importance of vindicating the rule of law, the importance of the issue raised, the likely absence of any other responsible challenger, the nature of the breach and the role played by the group or body in respect of the issues in question.
 The criteria have come to be applied liberally; if an applicant has insufficient private interest in bringing an application, provided he or she raises a genuine and serious public interest, he or she will have standing.